 In response to these plans, Erewash Borough Council has prepared a non-statutory Masterplan showing how land in the vicinity of the hub station could be developed, new transport connections established and existing links strengthened.
 Given the impact HS2 is likely to have in Long Eaton, the creation of the Toton HS2 Hub Station Area Plan has enabled the Council to present its aspirations for development needed to maximise the benefits and minimise the harm of the scheme to local businesses and residents.
 Council Executive approved the Toton Hub Station Masterplan for use as non-statutory policy on September 10 2015.

 Further updates on the HS2 scheme will be added to this page as they become available.
-In the interim, further information including detailed maps are available at www.gov.uk/HS2 or via their helpdesk: email email@example.com or telephone 08081 434 434.
-There is also a Freephone mini-com number for callers with hearing and speech difficulties 08081 456 472.
+In the interim, further information including detailed maps are available on the HS2 website or via their helpdesk email or call 08081 434 434.
+There is also a Freephone mini-com number for callers with hearing and speech difficulties: 08081 456 472.